-When you add the CSR to the order form, we take the common name included in the CSR and add it to the Common Name box.
+When you add the CSR to the order form, we take the common name in the CSR and add it to the Common Name box.

 To add or change the common name, manually enter the domain you want this DV certificate to secure.

 Make sure to format the common name correctly (*.example.com).